 BESS systems are non-emitting technologies.
 The proposed BESS project will operate independently from the existing YEC.

 The Greater Toronto Area (GTA) is a high priority for the IESO.
-As a result of this forecasted regional and system wide shortfall, the IESO launched the Expedited Long-Term Request for Proposal (E-LT1 RFP) process which aims to procure 1,500 MW of capacity from new facilities across Ontario, at least 900 MW of which is intended to comprise energy storage facilities.
-Under this E-LT1 RFP process, projects awarded an IESO contract have a target operation date of May 2025 to May 2026.
+As a result of this forecasted regional and system wide shortfall, the IESO launched the Expedited Long-Term Request for Proposal (E-LT1 RFP) process has now procured approximately 1,500 MW of capacity from new and existing facilities across Ontario.

 The BESS is proposed north of the existing YEC facility, on a separate parcel of land owned by Capital Power, municipally referred to as 18815 Dufferin Street (44.0761, -79.5316), Township of King, Regional Municipality of York.